 How long and where is the data stored?

 The data that YouTube receives from you and processes is stored on Google servers.
 Most of these servers are located in America.
-At https://www.google.com/about/datacenters/inside/locations/?hl=de you can see exactly where the Google data centers are located.
+At https://www.google.com/about/datacenters/inside/locations/?hl=de, you can see exactly where the Google data centers are located.
 Your data is distributed across the servers.
-This means that the data can be accessed more quickly and is better protected against manipulation.
+This makes the data faster to access and better protected against manipulation.

-Google stores the data collected for different lengths of time.
-You can delete some data at any time, others are automatically deleted after a limited time and others are stored by Google for a longer period of time.
-Some data (such as elements from "My activity", photos or documents, products) that are stored in your Google account remain stored until you delete them.
-Even if you are not signed in to a Google Account, you can delete some data associated with your device, browser or app.
+Google stores the collected data for varying lengths of time.
+Some data can be deleted at any time, some is automatically deleted after a limited period of time, and some is stored by Google for a longer period of time.
+Some data (such as items from "My Activity," photos or documents, products) stored in your Google Account will remain stored until you delete it.
+Even if you are not signed in to a Google Account, you can delete some data associated with your device, browser, or app.

-In principle, you can delete data in your Google account manually.
-With the automatic deletion function for location and activity data introduced in 2019, information is stored for either 3 or 18 months, depending on your decision, and then deleted.
+You can manually delete data in your Google Account.
+With the automatic deletion feature for location and activity data introduced in 2019, information is stored for either 3 or 18 months, depending on your decision, and then deleted.

-Regardless of whether you have a Google account or not, you can configure your browser so that cookies are deleted or deactivated by Google.
+Regardless of whether you have a Google account or not, you can configure your browser to delete or disable cookies from Google.
 Depending on which browser you use, this works in different ways.

-If you generally do not want to have cookies, you can set up your browser so that it always informs you when a cookie is to be set.
-This allows you to decide for each individual cookie whether you want to allow it or not.
+If you do not want cookies at all, you can set your browser to always inform you when a cookie is about to be set.
+This allows you to decide whether to accept or reject each individual cookie.

-If you have consented to your data being processed and stored by integrated YouTube elements, this consent is the legal basis for data processing (Art.
-6 para.
-1 lit. a GDPR).
+If you have consented to your data being processed and stored by integrated YouTube elements, this consent serves as the legal basis for data processing (Art.
+6 (1) (a) GDPR).
 In principle, your data is also stored and processed on the basis of our legitimate interest (Art.
-6 para.
-1 lit. f GDPR) in fast and good communication with you or other customers and business partners.
-Nevertheless, we only use the integrated YouTube elements if you have given your consent.
+6 (1) (f) GDPR) in fast and good communication with you or other customers and business partners.
+However, we only use the integrated YouTube elements if you have given your consent.
 YouTube also sets cookies in your browser to store data.
-We therefore recommend that you read our data protection text on cookies carefully and consult the privacy policy or cookie guidelines of the respective service provider.
+We therefore recommend that you read our privacy policy on cookies carefully and review the privacy policy or cookie policy of the respective service provider.

-We would like to point out that, in the opinion of the European Court of Justice, there is currently no adequate level of protection for data transfer to the USA.
-Data processing is essentially carried out by YouTube.
+We would like to point out that, in the opinion of the European Court of Justice, there is currently no adequate level of protection for data transfers to the US.
+Data processing is primarily carried out by YouTube.
 This may result in data not being processed and stored anonymously.
-Furthermore, US government authorities may be able to access individual data.
-It is also possible that this data may be linked to data from other YouTube or Google services with which you have a user account.
+Furthermore, US government authorities may have access to individual data.
+It may also happen that this data is linked to data from other YouTube or Google services for which you have a user account.

-As YouTube is a subsidiary of Google, there is a joint privacy policy.
-If you would like to find out more about how your data is handled, we recommend that you read the privacy policy at https://policies.google.com/privacy?hl=de.
+Since YouTube is a subsidiary of Google, there is a joint privacy policy.
+If you would like to learn more about how your data is handled, we recommend reading the privacy policy at https://policies.google.com/privacy?hl=de.

-Source: Created with the data protection generator from AdSimple
+Source: Created with the privacy policy generator from AdSimple

-We use Google Search Console and Google Ads on our website, two services provided by Google LLC (1600 Amphitheatre Parkway, Mountain View, CA 94043, USA).
-Google Search Console helps us to monitor and improve the attractiveness of the information we offer on our website in Google search results.
-We use Google Ads to create and optimize targeted information about our range of therapies.
+We use Google Search Console and Google Ads, two services provided by Google LLC (1600 Amphitheatre Parkway, Mountain View, CA 94043, USA), on our website.
+Google Search Console helps us to monitor and improve the attractiveness of the information we provide on our website in Google search results.
+We use Google Ads to create and optimize targeted information about our therapy services.

-As part of the use of these services, data about the use of our website, such as your IP address and information about your usage behavior, may be transmitted to Google and processed there.
-The processing usually takes place on Google servers.
+When using these services, data about the use of our website, such as your IP address and information about your usage behavior, may be transmitted to Google and processed there.
+Processing is usually carried out on Google's servers.
 We have very little influence on the type and scope of data that Google collects and processes using these tools.

 Legal basis and right to object

-The use of Google Search Console and Google Ads is based on our legitimate interest in the effective analysis, optimization and operation of our online offer (Art.
-6 para.
-1 lit. f GDPR).
-You can object to data processing by Google at any time by making the appropriate settings in your Google account or deactivating the use of cookies in your browser.
+The use of Google Search Console and Google Ads is based on our legitimate interest in the effective analysis, optimization, and operation of our online offering (Art.
+6 (1) (f) GDPR).
+You can object to data processing by Google at any time by adjusting the settings in your Google account or deactivating the use of cookies in your browser.

 Further information

-Further information on the use of data by Google, setting and objection options can be found in Google's privacy policy at: https://policies.google.com/privacy and in the terms of use for Google services at: https://policies.google.com/terms.
+Further information on data use by Google, settings and objection options can be found in Google's privacy policy at: https://policies.google.com/privacy and in the terms of use for Google services at: https://policies.google.com/terms.

 Note on the responsible body

-The controller (website operator) for data processing on this website is:
+The responsible body (website operator) for data processing on this website is:

 IOZK AG